-A question that I frequently get asked is… “How many jobs should I be applying for as an active job seeker?”
+A question that I frequently get asked by job seekers is… “How many jobs should I be applying for?”

 But what I can tell you is this…